 Students should review the Student Code of Conduct located in the Student Handbook for more information.
 This Code of Student Conduct is applicable to every student enrolled at the College, and may at times, apply to persons off campus when using College facilities or participating in PCC programs or activities, including off campus trips and clinical sites.
-The Employee Handbook is applicable to every employee that is employees should review the Employee Handbook for more information.
+The Employee Handbook is applicable to every employee that is employed by the college; therefore, all employees should review the Employee Handbook for more information.